-Revision 3 update 29 (dated January 13, 2009) of the SAS Phase 1 Integrated Construction Schedule was issued on January 14, 2009.
+Revision 3 updates 29 (dated January 13, 2009) of the SAS Phase 1 Integrated Construction Schedule was issued on January 14, 2009.
 This schedule reflects a revised contract packaging plan of eleven construction contracts (previously twelve) and a delay of the Revenue Operations Date to December 30, 2016 (previously June 30, 2014).
 It must be noted that the December 30, 2016 Revenue Operations Date is approximately 30 months past the baseline Revenue Operations Date of June 30, 2014 noted in FFGA (Attachment 4).
 Various activities were identified as having an impact on the Revenue Operations Date such as: increase in time for the procurement process; additional hand-off float from contractor to contractor; and change in the integrated testing and commissioning methodology.
-As part of the Risk Assessment, the PMOC will perform a detailed review of the schedule in accordance with FTA guidelines.
-Evaluation of the schedule is anticipated to be completed in February 2009.
+As part of the Risk Assessment, the PMOC started a detailed review of the revised schedule in accordance with FTA guidelines, which is anticipated to be completed in March 2009.